smartoptics/sosnmp/docs/source/docs/snmp-design.rst

   status of managed entity and make the latter carrying out actions via its agents.

-Structure and components
+Structure and Components
 ------------------------

 SNMP consists of four parts:

 * Definitions of network management objects known as MIB objects.
   Management information is represented as a collection of managed objects that together form a virtual information store, known as the Management Information Base (MIB).
 A MIB object might be a counter, descriptive information such as software version; status information such as whether or not a device is healthy, or